 We recommend having a host that belongs to the event organizer team and a session/room co-host to help during the session.

-🔍 Additionally, it's encouraged to have a maximum of 3 moderators (1 primary moderator and 2 supporters).
+🔍 Additionally, it's recommended to have a maximum of 3 moderators (1 primary moderator and 2 supporters).

 As a host, you can: